Updated on July 14, 2025

-Sometimes guys break up with their girlfriends because of depression.
-They express that the breakup is not their girlfriends’ fault and that they have some things to figure out on their own.
-But the truth is that they’re only being half honest.
+Sometimes, guys break up with their girlfriends because of depression.
+They express that the breakup is not their girlfriend’s fault and that they have some things to figure out on their own.
+They’re only being half honest.

-They’re “forgetting” to mention why they fell out of love and what kind of behavior or attitude made it hard for them to redevelop their romantic feelings.
-I supposed telling the truth would make them feel even more depressed as they’d hurt their partners and bring a strong undesirable reaction out of them.
+They’re intentionally omitting the real reasons for falling out of love and refusing to mention their ex’s behavior or attitude that makes it hard for them to redevelop romantic feelings.
+I suppose telling the truth would make them feel even more depressed, as they’d hurt their partner and bring a strong, undesirable reaction out of him or her.

-That’s why depressed dumpers don’t go into detail too much.
+That’s why depressed dumpers often avoid going into too much detail.

-They don’t explain that their exes drained their energy and made them feel smothered or guilty for not being able to reciprocate their feelings and meet their expectations.
-Because they ran out of energy, they just take the blame and make it seem like their partners have nothing to do with their loss of feelings even though they know that’s not the case.
+They don’t explain that their ex has drained them emotionally and made them feel smothered or guilty for not being able to reciprocate his or her feelings and meet his/her expectations.
+Because they feel tired and unhappy, they often take the blame and make it seem like their partner has nothing to do with their loss of feelings, positive perceptions, and lack of investment.

-They may be depressed, but if their exes hadn’t made them feel unwanted emotions, they wouldn’t have pushed them away.
-They would have expressed how they felt and looked for solutions to work together despite their mental health illness.
+They may be depressed, but if their ex hadn’t made them feel unwanted emotions, they wouldn’t have pushed him or her away.
+They would have expressed how they felt and looked for solutions to work together despite their mental health problems.

-So if your boyfriend broke up with you because of depression, don’t immediately assume that his only issue is his mental health.
-It’s also you because he associated unpleasant emotions with you and let those emotions suffocate him and affect his feelings for you.
+So if your boyfriend broke up with you because of depression, don’t immediately assume that mental health problems are his only issue.
+Another issue, probably an even bigger one, is that he associated unpleasant, relationship-destroying beliefs with you and let those beliefs suffocate him and ruin his feelings for you.

-There are many types of depression, but we won’t talk about all of them today.
-We’ll just make it simple and split them up into two types; long-term and short-term.
-If your boyfriend broke up with you because of depression that he’s had for months or longer, this can be considered long-term and means that he slowly changed his opinion of you and lost the energy and will to fight.
+Depression comes in many forms, so we won’t talk about all of them today.
+We’ll just make it simple and split them into two groups: long-term and short-term depression.
+If your boyfriend broke up with you because of depression he’s been struggling with for months or longer, his depression can be considered long-term.
+This likely means he gradually got tired of feeling miserable, changed his perception of the relationship, and lost the energy and will to keep fighting for the relationship.

-To him, the relationship became suffocating and tedious, so he thought he needed to get rid of as many stressors as he could.
+To him, the relationship started to feel suffocating and exhausting, so he felt the need to eliminate as many stressors as possible.
 That was the only way he could stop investing time and energy in you and feeling pressured into doing things he didn’t want to do.
+Depression probably worsened when you expressed your anger, pain, and unmet wants and needs.
+That’s because he thought that he couldn’t meet your expectations and be the partner you wanted him to be.

-However, if your boyfriend broke up with you because he’s been depressed and stressed only recently, then chances are he isn’t really depressed.
-He could just be dealing with stress and doesn’t know how to handle his stress.
-Instead of talking about it, he (secretly) blames you for it and thinks you don’t listen or sympathize with him.
+However, if your boyfriend broke up with you because he’s only recently been feeling depressed and stressed, then chances are he isn’t really depressed.
+He’s likely just unhappy and doesn’t know how to become happy.
+Instead of opening up about it to you, he (secretly) blames you for it and thinks you don’t listen, care, or understand him.

-This doesn’t mean that he’s depressed and that the only way for him to be happy is to break up with you.
-It means that he needs to work on improving his coping mechanism and staying in love even if you don’t always reach his expectations.
+Such convictions don’t mean he’s depressed and that the only way for him to be happy is to break up with you.
+It means that he needs to work on improving his coping mechanism, ways of expressing difficulties and pain, and staying in love even if you don’t always do what he wants you to do.
+Some guys are just whiners and quitters.
+They blame their partner or ex-partner and refuse to work on things that need work.

 My boyfriend broke up with me because of depression

-You must understand that a depressed boyfriend will break up with you when he thinks that the breakup will help him feel better.
-To him, breaking up is a self-defense mechanism as he assumes that pushing you away will allow him to focus on himself and prioritize his emotional health.
+You must understand that a depressed boyfriend will break up with you when he breaks down mentally and emotionally, and thinks that the breakup will help him think clearly and feel better.
+To him, breaking up is a self-defense mechanism and the only solution to his problems, as he assumes that pushing you away will free him of obligations and allow him to prioritize his emotional health.

 Your ex-boyfriend doesn’t think you can help him with his predicament.
-He acknowledges the things you’re willing to do with him and for him, but he doesn’t want what you have to offer right now.
-He feels smothered by you and thinks he should stop feeling smothered before he can work on himself.
+He acknowledges the things you’re willing to do with him and for him, but he doesn’t want more effort from you.
+He feels smothered by you and thinks his most important task is to self-focus and stop feeling smothered.

-The thing about depressed guys though is that they don’t have much if any energy left to work on themselves.
-They tend to run away from problems and the negative emotions they connect with their exes as solving difficult problems requires a lot of willpower and dedication.
-They can’t just fix everything they need to fix because they think their exes are a big part of their issues.
+The thing about depressed guys is that they don’t have much, if any, energy left to work on themselves.
+They may say they want to grow, but that tends not to happen because they often run away from problems and the negative emotions they connect with their ex.
+Dealing with difficult post-breakup issues is simply too exhausting for them, as it demands a great deal of willpower and commitment.
+They don’t feel the need to fix their issues because they think their ex is a big part of them.

 So keep in mind that your depressed ex-boyfriend doesn’t want your help right now.
-He’s incapable of receiving it and doing anything with it because your presence alone reminds him of the past and drains his limited energy.
-It tells him you’ll soon want him to reach your standards and meet your needs, so he’d rather not stick around for that.
+He doesn’t even know what to do with it because your presence continues to remind him of the past and drains his limited energy.
+All your persistence does is tell him you want him to reach your expectations (which he perceives as demands).

-You’d think that a depressed person wants help, but that’s usually not the case.
-People with depression (especially guys) oftentimes internalize their problems.
-They don’t like talking about them because that’s how they’ve developed themselves.
+You’d think that a depressed person wants help, but that’s oftentimes not the case.
+People with depression (especially guys) tend to internalize their problems and pain.
+They don’t like talking about their feelings because of their upbringing, beliefs, and wish not to be perceived as vulnerable and weak.

 People are instinctual

 It’s not just people with depression who distance themselves from others.
 Injured animals tend to follow the same pattern.
-They prefer to be on their own because that way, they feel the safest.
+They prefer to be on their own because solitude makes them feel safest.
+When they’re alone, they can focus on things they want to focus on and not worry about other possible dangers to their health and well-being.

-So if you’re wondering why your boyfriend broke up with you because of depression, here’s the answer you’re looking for.
-It’s in your boyfriend’s nature to isolate himself and wallow in depression.
-By distancing himself from you, he can stop worrying about your wants and needs and focus only on his.
+If you’re wondering why your boyfriend broke up with you because of depression, here’s the answer you’re looking for.
+It’s in your boyfriend’s nature to isolate himself and cope by withdrawing.
+By distancing himself from you, he’s trying to stop worrying about your needs and focus solely on his own emotional survival.

-Breakups caused by depression are more common than you may think.
-Depression is so peculiar couples break up because of it and also get back together because of it (because they want help).
-It’s one of those things that can affect dumpers in bad and good ways.
+Breakups caused by depression are more common than you might think.
+Depression can push couples apart, but it can also bring them back together when the dumper realizes he needs help and support.
+It’s one of those things that can affect dumpers in both bad and good ways.

-Sometimes dumpers desperately seek help and other times they do exactly the opposite.
-Exes who become depressed after the breakup tend to crave a relationship with the dumpee whereas those who leave because of depression want a lot of alone time.
+Sometimes dumpers desperately seek help, and other times they do the exact opposite.
+Exes who become depressed after the breakup often crave a connection with the dumpee, while those who leave because of depression usually want a lot of alone time.
+If your ex broke up with you because of depression or made it seem like he was depressed, it’s clear that he needs lots of space and time to self-prioritize and process the breakup.

 What to do if my boyfriend broke up with me because of depression?

-If your boyfriend broke up with you because of depression (and didn’t just pretend to be depressed), his emotional well-being meddled with his ways of thinking and slowly forced him to fall out of love with you.
-It made him think that he didn’t have enough time, energy, willpower, and love to stay in a relationship with you and that he needed to find happiness without you.
+If your boyfriend broke up with you because of depression (and didn’t just pretend to be depressed), you need to understand that his emotional well-being meddled with his ways of thinking and slowly forced him to fall out of love.
+It made him think that he lacked the time, energy, willpower, and love to stay in a relationship with you—and that he needed to find happiness without you.

-If your ex-boyfriend decided to protect himself from getting hurt, you should too.
-You shouldn’t feel too bad and think that he’s secretly looking for you to care about him and help him.
-If he wanted your pity and support, he would have expressed the desire to talk about the things he needed to stay in the relationship with you.
+If your ex-boyfriend decided to protect himself from getting hurt, he’s actually giving you a valuable tip, which is to protect yourself from getting hurt further.
+You shouldn’t feel too bad and think that he’s secretly hoping for your pity and support.
+If he wanted that, he would have expressed a desire to talk about his problems and what he needed from you to stay in the relationship with you.

-But he isn’t doing that.
-So focus on your pain rather than his.
-That way, you’ll exude high levels of self-control and show him that you understand what he’s going through and that you truly care about him.
+Since he isn’t doing that, focus on your emotional well-being rather than his.
+That way, you’ll exude high levels of self-esteem and self-control and show him that you understand what he’s going through.
+The guy needs to see that you have your feelings under control and that you won’t try to change his mind no matter what.

 Why did your depressed ex-boyfriend leave you?

-It’s not uncommon to get blindsided by a depressed boyfriend.
-A breakup caused by depression can be difficult to foresee and interpret.
-One day, you’re helping your boyfriend with his stressors, and the next, he no longer appreciates your help and wants to be in a relationship.
+It’s not uncommon to feel blindsided by a depressed boyfriend.
+A breakup caused by depression can be hard to predict or make sense of.
+One day, you’re supporting him through his stress, and the next, he no longer values your help or wants to be in a relationship.

-Before you engage in self-blame, though, you need to know that your ex-boyfriend left because he couldn’t communicate his issues and work on his issues alone or with you.
-Instead of learning more about depression and the way it can destroy commitment in the relationship, he acted on his negative feelings and pushed you away.
+Before you engage in self-blame, you need to know that your ex-boyfriend left because he couldn’t communicate his problems and work on his issues alone or with you.
+Instead of learning more about depression and how unregulated depression can destroy commitment in the relationship, he acted on his negative feelings and pushed you away.

-He decided that the best way to deal with smothering emotions was to get space from them and not deal with them at all.
-Such behavior is no different from ordinary dumper behavior.
-It’s something dumpers do to avoid dealing with a highly emotional situation.
+He decided that the best way to deal with his smothering emotions was to run away from them and not deal with them at all.
+Such behavior is no different from an ordinary dumper’s behavior.
+It’s what dumpers do to avoid dealing with a highly emotional situation that they lack control over.

-The only difference is that depressed dumpers blame the breakup on their depression whereas normal dumpers don’t.
-Healthy dumpers tend to make excuses, blame their ex, or just explain why things happened the way they did.
+The only difference is that depressed dumpers blame the breakup on their depression, whereas normal dumpers don’t.
+Emotionally healthy dumpers tend to make excuses, blame their ex, or just explain why things happened the way they did.

 The most important thing you need to understand about breakups caused by depression is that they don’t happen overnight.
-If your boyfriend broke up with you because he’s depressed or unhappy, you can be certain he didn’t make a quick decision.
-His unhappiness had been accumulating for days, weeks, or perhaps even longer.
+If your boyfriend broke up with you because he’s depressed or unhappy, you can be certain he didn’t make that decision impulsively.
+His unhappiness had been building up for days, weeks, or maybe even longer.

-At some point, he started thinking “If I break up with my girlfriend, I can finally start focusing on myself instead of having to worry about her problems.
-I can be free and spend more time on things that make me feel good.”
+At some point, he started thinking, “If I break up with my girlfriend, I can finally start focusing on myself instead of having to worry about her problems and needs.
+I can be free and spend more time on things that interest me and make me feel good.”

-That’s why he started to crave a life without you and detached completely.
+That’s why he started to crave a life without you and eventually detached completely.
+He went solo and began his recovery process.

-It might be difficult to put yourself in your ex’s shoes, but think about it this way.
-Imagine that your shoulder is hurting like crazy and that your boyfriend is trying to help you.
-No matter what he does, he can’t be of much help.
+It might be hard to put yourself in your ex’s shoes, but try this: imagine a part of your body, let’s say your shoulder, is hurting badly, and your boyfriend is trying to help.
+No matter what he does, he just can’t make it better.

-Weeks go by and the pain hasn’t gotten any better.
-As a matter of fact, it’s only gotten worse because now you’re getting frustrated as well.
+Weeks go by, and the pain hasn’t disappeared.
+As a matter of fact, it’s only gotten worse because now you’re frustrated too.

-Because of the pain that’s been hurting you for weeks, you’re starting to project your unhappiness onto your boyfriend.
-It’s not his fault, but the pain is making you feel frustrated, forcing you to appear out of character.
+Because of the pain that’s been bothering you for weeks, you’re starting to project your frustration onto your boyfriend.
+It’s not his fault, but the pain is making you feel irritated, forcing you to act out of character.
 You have no idea when (if ever) the pain will stop.
 You just know that relationship issues are making things worse and that you want to feel understood rather than ignored and annoyed.

 Depression works the same way.
 It often consists of unexpressed emotions that build up over time.
-Eventually, as the intensity of repressed emotions increases, a depressed person starts pushing people away—even those close to him.
-He does this because people close to him have a lot of expectations, requests, and sometimes even demands.
+Eventually, as those repressed feelings grow stronger, a depressed person starts pushing people away—especially those close to him who can help him.
+He does this because those close to him come with expectations, requests, and sometimes even demands.

-They want him to act a certain way even though he’s dealing with a lot of problems at the same time and can’t act the way they want him to act.
+They want him to act a certain way, even though he’s dealing with a lot of problems at the same time and can’t meet their expectations.

 As a result, he concludes that he’s better off on his own and that he needs to run away from people to focus on himself.
-And that’s what he does because running away lifts the burden of too many responsibilities and provides him with a sense of relief.
+And that’s what he ends up doing because running away lifts the burden of overwhelming responsibilities and gives him a sense of relief.

 Will my ex come back when he’s not depressed anymore?

-In theory, once your ex feels better, he should once turn into his “normal” self.
-He should understand that you weren’t the main cause of his issues and that he’s ready to receive and give love.
+In theory, once your ex feels better, he should once again start thinking clearly.
+He should understand that you weren’t the main cause of his issues and feel ready to receive and give love.
 He may not necessarily come back to you for love because he might not let go of old perceptions of you.

-But if he dates other people and fails, he could get hurt again and need someone to help him get through rejection.
+But if he dates other people and fails, he might get hurt again and need someone to help him get through rejection.

-Eckard Tolle, best known as the author of The Power of Now says; “Pleasure is always derived from something outside you, whereas joy arises from within.
+Eckard Tolle, best known as the author of The Power of Now, said, “Pleasure is always derived from something outside you, whereas joy arises from within.
 The very thing that gives you pleasure today will give you pain tomorrow, or it will leave you, so its absence will give you pain.”

-What Eckard means is that people depend on external sources for happiness and your ex will probably as well.
-He’ll try to be happy for a while and will feel like he is.
-But when something bad happens (not implying that it will), he could want someone to help him get through his misery.
+What Eckhart means is that people often rely on external sources for happiness—and your ex probably will too.
+He, too, will try to be happy by focusing on external things, such as other people’s validation.
+But when something bad happens (not implying that it will), he could want someone to help him feel whole again.

-Here’s a picture explaining the difference between internal and external happiness.
-Most people rely on external things for happiness.
+Having said that, here’s a picture explaining the difference between internal and external happiness.
+Remember that many people rely heavily on external factors for happiness.
+They don’t have the tools or mindset to create it from within.
+And that makes them susceptible to stressors.

-There’s no guarantee that your ex will come back after he’s dealt with depression, but if he starts dating again and gets hurt (or gets hurt in some other way), he could seek solace in you and try to obtain your validation.
+There’s no guarantee that your ex will come back after he’s dealt with depression and things that stress him, but if he starts dating again and gets hurt (or gets hurt in some other way), he could seek solace in you and try to obtain your validation.

 So don’t think that he’ll run back to you the moment he feels better.
-He’ll most likely need some kind of incentive to respect you, love you, and want to be with you.
+He’ll most likely need a good incentive to respect you, love you, and want to be with you again.
+In other words, something or someone will have to open his eyes the hard way and make him nostalgic.

 Did my boyfriend use depression as an excuse to break up with me?

-As a dumpee, you likely can’t tell whether your ex-boyfriend is telling the truth or if he’s just unhappy with you.
-You need to look at signs of depression in order to know whether he’s depressed or not.
+As a dumpee, you likely can’t tell whether your ex-boyfriend is telling the truth or if he’s just unhappy with you and wants to get rid of you/replace you.
+You need to look at the signs of depression in order to know whether he’s truly depressed.

 Judge him by his pre-breakup and post-breakup behavior.
-If he’s acting differently now (let’s say he’s going out, partying, meeting new people), he most likely isn’t depressed.
+If he’s acting differently now (going out, partying, meeting new people, dating again, or sleeping around), he most likely isn’t depressed.
 He’s just relieved and elated and is going through the stages of a breakup for the dumper.

-But if he’s avoiding people, blaming himself, and missing out on sleep, then he’s likely dealing with the real deal and needs a lot of understanding.
+But if he’s avoiding people, blaming himself, eating irregularly, and missing out on sleep, then he’s likely dealing with genuine depression and needs a lot of understanding.
+Take a look at his breakup or post-breakup behavior, and you’ll know whether he tricked you into believing things outside of his control prevented him from staying with you.

 It’s not you, it’s me!

 If your boyfriend pretended to be depressed, you need to know that he used a very common “It’s not you, it’s me” excuse.”
-He fooled you into pitying him and leaving him alone so he could do whatever he wanted to do.
+He fooled you into pitying him and leaving him to his devices so he could do whatever he wanted to do.

-“It’s not you, it’s me” is an excuse dumpers use to prevent dumpees from blaming them for the breakup and making things difficult for them.
+“It’s not you, it’s me” is a cowardly excuse dumpers use to prevent dumpees from blaming them for the breakup and making things difficult for them.
+They use it to calm their exes down an avoid bringing a negative reaction out of them.
+A reaction that could make them feel bad for leaving and causing immense suffering.

 Here’s how you can tell if your ex-boyfriend is telling the truth.

-By answering these questions, you’ll have a better understanding of what’s going on inside your ex-boyfriend’s head.
-Although it won’t help you get him back, it will give you some clarity and perhaps even closure.
+By asking yourself these questions, you’ll have a better understanding of what’s going on inside your ex-boyfriend’s head and whether he’s depressed or merely faking it to get space and alleviate his guilty conscience.
+Although it probably won’t help you get him back, it will give you some clarity and perhaps even closure.

 My boyfriend broke up with me because of my depression

 Let’s reverse roles for a minute.
-If your boyfriend broke up with you because of your depression, all I can tell you is that you deserve better.
-If he didn’t care about you when you needed him the most, he doesn’t deserve you at your best either.
+If your boyfriend broke up with you because of your depression (not his), all I can tell you is that you deserve better.
+He proved he didn’t care about you when you needed him the most, so he doesn’t deserve you at your best either.
+He’s not someone you can count on when you need help and feel hurt.
+That says a lot about your ex, so remember it whenever you struggle to cope with the breakup.

-I’ve seen this happen many times and it’s honestly very sad.
-Depression sometimes puts additional weight on a relationship and makes the couple struggle to stay emotionally connected.
+I’ve seen this happen many times, and it’s honestly very sad.
+Depression puts additional weight on a relationship and makes couples struggle to stay emotionally connected.
 More often than not, the stronger person eventually loses respect for the depressed person and thinks of him or her as a burden.

 People who leave you when you’re depressed aren’t worth your time

-Contrary to happy, mature couples, selfish boyfriends tend to do what’s best for them.
-They leave their partners at their worst and run off to enjoy their lives to the fullest.
+Unlike happy, mature couples, selfish boyfriends tend to do what’s best for themselves.
+They leave their partners at their lowest and run off to enjoy life on their own terms.
+They justify the breakup by saying or thinking that life’s too short to waste it on someone who holds them back.

-Such people don’t deserve your care and neither should you crave theirs.
-A dog or a cat will likely provide you with more comfort and security than someone who finds it excruciatingly painful to help his or her partner get through a difficult time.
+Such people don’t deserve your care, and neither should you ask for theirs.
+A dog or a cat will probably give you more comfort and security than someone who finds it painfully hard to support his or her partner through tough times.

 If your ex left you because of depression, you need to understand that he’s not your ideal partner.
-He can’t be because someone who leaves when you’re struggling emotionally is in the relationship only for the good times.
+He can’t be one because someone who leaves when you’re struggling emotionally is in the relationship strictly for the good times.
 He’s happy when everything’s fine and unhappy or miserable when he can’t get what he wants from you.
+That makes him a user who only values the relationship when it benefits him.

 Always remember that people who care about you will stay in your life and come to your aid.
-They’ll be there for you whether you ask them to or not.
-Those are real friends/romantic partners.
-They’re the people who have your best interests at heart and are more than happy to prove that by helping you when you’re feeling down.
+They’ll be there for you whether you ask them or not.
+Those are real friends/valuable romantic partners.
+They’re the people who truly have your best interests at heart—and they’re more than willing to show it by being there for you when you’re feeling down.

 I understand that sometimes depression can change the dynamics of a romantic relationship.
-But leaving a person when he or she is going through something as difficult as depression is a mystery beyond my comprehension.
+But leaving a person when he or she is going through something as difficult as depression is unacceptable.
+Not unless that person is aggressive.
+But then again, depressed people tend not to have the will to fight.
+They usually avoid fights and seek acceptance and support.

-Did your boyfriend break up with you because of depression and you’re wondering why he did that?
+Did your ex-boyfriend break up with you because of depression, and you’re wondering why he did that?
 Share your thoughts below. ⬇️

-And if you want to discuss your breakup with us in private and want a faster, more detailed response, check out our coaching options.
+And if you want to discuss your breakup with us in private and want a faster, more detailed response, check out our coaching options here.

 Reading this gave me chills because I know how you feel.
 It’s such a crazy experience to deal with this.
 I see my ex liking other girls photos and I try to seek it.
 I don’t have the strength to look at his new followers and following (there’s a way to do it with the new update) but I refuse since I know it will break me to see.
 My ex would say how much he loves me and the way he looked at me, I felt it was so genuine and real.
 I have no idea how he’s feeling and always wonder if he will flip a switch.
 It’s been 2 and a half months and I’m more accepting of it.
 How long ago was your break up?
 I really also felt when you said he mentioned he was depressed Bc mind mentioned it once or twice but I didn’t know the severity of it.